khmean/Forecast/README.md

-# Forecast to find the best route to travel according to temperature
+# Forecast to find the best route to travel according to temperature almost ready for review